Iphinis/spotify_to_text/README.md

 cp .env.example .env
 ```

-Paste your Spotify tokens in the `.env` fields.
+Paste your Spotify tokens into the `.env` fields.

-Then follow one of the following installation.
+Then follow one of the following installations.

 ## Installation with pipenv
 ```bash